SaadAhmad123/xOrca/readme/orchestrateCloudEvents.md

  * @returns A promise resolving to an object containing orchestration results.
  * @property errors - Array of errors encountered during orchestration, including associated events and initialization events.
  * @property eventsToEmit - Cloud events to be emitted as part of orchestration.
- * @property processIdContext - Context information derived from the orchestration process IDs.
+ * @property processContext - Context information derived from the orchestration process IDs.
  */
 async function orchestrateCloudEvents<TLogic>(
   param: OrchestrationConfig,